-We type a moded term (Definition~\ref{def:moded-term}) by relating the paths of its term tree to those of a GLP type. \ifappendix A moded term can be equivalently represented as a \emph{moded term-tree}, which is an LP term tree with pair-labelled edges: the integer argument index of the subterm within the term and a mode annotation.
+We type a moded term (Definition~\ref{def:moded-term}) by relating the paths of its term tree to those of a GLP type. \ifappendix A moded term can be equivalently represented as a \emph{moded term-tree}, an LP term tree with edges labelled by (argument index, mode) pairs.
 For example, the subtree for the first argument is:

 with moded path \verb|(0,↓) --> merge/3 --(1,↓)--> "."/2 --(1,↓)--> 3|. \else A moded term has an equivalent \emph{moded term-tree} representation: a labelled tree with functors/arities at compound vertices, constants or variables at leaves, and edges labelled by (argument index, mode) pairs. \fi

 \begin{definition}[Moded Paths] For a moded term $T$, $paths(T)$ denotes the set of \temph{moded paths} of its moded term tree.
-A path that commences with a consume (produce) annotation is called an \temph{input} (\temph{output}) path according to the mode on the edge leaving its root---the first-argument edge: consume~$\downarrow$ gives an input path, produce~$\uparrow$ an output path.
+A path is an \temph{input} (\temph{output}) path according to the mode on the edge leaving its root---the first-argument edge: consume~$\downarrow$ gives an input path, produce~$\uparrow$ an output path.
 The mode on the root functor itself is not used for this classification.
 A moded term is \temph{consumed} (\temph{produced}) if all its mode annotations are consume (produce), and \temph{I/O} if it is $\downarrow$-annotated with at most one mode-inversion to $\uparrow$ on any of its paths. \end{definition}

-A defined GLP type $D$ also defines a regular set of moded paths, denoted $paths(D)$, in which every symbol corresponds to a type and the last symbol is a primitive type.
-However, the vocabulary of the two languages is not identical.
-Specifically, type paths end with primitive types, whereas moded term paths end with primitive terms---constants or variables.
+A defined GLP type $D$ also defines a regular set of moded paths, denoted $paths(D)$, of the same form, ending at a primitive type or wildcard.
+The type names $D$ passes through along a path are not themselves path positions.
+A moded term path, by contrast, ends at a primitive term---a constant or a variable.